manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 ```

 <!-- request JSON -->
-JSON query format supports currently a simple grouping that can retrieve the aggregate values and their count(*).
+JSON query format currently supports a basic grouping that can retrieve aggregate values and their count(*).

 ```json
 {